Mitchell-D-Jans/Mitchell-D-Jans.github.io/README.md

   <div class="research-block">
     <h3>Biochar Application to Reduce Methyl Mercury Bioaccumulation</h3>
     <p>
-      Investigating the use of biochar (activated carbon) as a sediment amendment to reduce methyl mercury bioaccumulation from moderately contaminated sediments.
+      Investigating the use of activated carbon as a sediment amendment to reduce methyl mercury bioaccumulation from moderately contaminated sediments.
     </p>
     <figure>